lindbrook/packageRank/README.md

 ### III - filtering package download counts

-Package downloads are computed by counting the number of log entries for each package.
+Package downloads are computed by counting log entries.
 While straightforward, this approach can run into problems.
-Putting aside questions surrounding package dependencies, here I’m focussing on what I believe are two sets of “invalid” log entries.
+Putting aside the question of whether package dependencies should even be counted, here I’m focusing on what I believe are two sets of “invalid” log entries.
-The first, a software artifact, stems from entries that are smaller, often orders of magnitude smaller, than a package’s actual binary or source file size.
-Here, the problem is that the nominal count wrongly credits these downloads.
-The second, a behavioral artifact, emerges from efforts to download all of the packages on [CRAN](https://cran.r-project.org/).
-Here, the problem is that you get an inflated sense of interest in your package.

-An early but detailed analysis and discussion of both inflations is available as part of this [R-hub blog post](https://blog.r-hub.io/2020/05/11/packagerank-intro/#inflationary-bias-of-download-counts).
+The first, a software artifact, stems from entries that are smaller, often orders of magnitude smaller, than the size of a package’s actual binary or source file.
+The second, a behavioral artifact, emerges from efforts to download all of [CRAN](https://cran.r-project.org/) (i.e., *all* packages, including *all* past versions).
+In both cases, the problem is that reliance on nominal counts will give you an inflated sense of interest in your package.
+An early but detailed analysis and discussion of both inflations is included as part of this [R-hub blog post](https://blog.r-hub.io/2020/05/11/packagerank-intro/#inflationary-bias-of-download-counts).

 #### software artifacts

 When looking at package download logs, the first thing you’ll notice are wrongly sized log entries.
 They come in two sizes: “small” and “medium”.
-The “small” entries are approximately 500 bytes.
-The “medium” entries are variable in size.
-They fall anywhere between a “small” and a full download (i.e., “small” &lt;= “medium” &lt;= full download).
-“Small” entries manifest themselves as standalone entries, as part of pair with a full download, or as part of a triplet with a “medium” and a full download.
-“Medium” entries manifest themselves as standalone entries, or as part of the aforementioned triplet.
+While the “small” entries are approximately 500 bytes in size, the size of “medium” entries are variable: they fall anywhere between a “small” and a full download (i.e., “small” &lt;= “medium” &lt;= full download).
+“Small” entries manifest themselves as standalone entries, as paired with a full download, or as part of a triplet with a “medium” and a full download.
+“Medium” entries manifest themselves as either standalone entries or as part of a triplet.

 The example below illustrates a triplet: